Charanredddy/CurrencyConvertor/README.md

 app.js: JavaScript file containing the logic for fetching exchange rates and updating the UI. codes.js: JavaScript file containing the country-currency mapping (countryList).

-Setup

-Clone the repository:git clone https://github.com/your-username/currency-converter.git

-Navigate to the project directory:cd currency-converter

-Open index.html in a web browser to run the application locally.
-No additional server setup is required as it uses CDN-based APIs.

 Usage